0xSero/partisia-docs/docs/ZKSC.md

 # Zero knowledge smart contracts

-One of the main features which set PBC apart from other blockchains is that PBC supports zero knowledge computations, notably secure multiparty computation (MPC).
+One of the main features which set Particia Blockchain(PBC) apart from other blockchains is that PBC supports zero knowledge computations, notably secure multiparty computation (MPC).
 You can utilize PBC's capacity for ZK computations through zero knowledge smart contracts (ZKSC).

 ### What is zero knowledge smart contracts